KewbitXMR/haveno-app/README.md

 2. Open the app of your choice and follow the on-screen instructions to activate it.
 Ensure that Tor is enabled and the VPN is activated.
 3. Configure the VPN relay to route your Haveno App app traffic through Tor.
 The app will not load if a VPN relay is not configured first, by design, for your security.

-### Haveno Install Guide
+### Haveno Installion Guide

 The Haveno App app is available as alpha pre-release builds for Android and Windows.
 Download the app from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
 The desktop clients are designed to be user-friendly, with custom installers for quick setup.

+> The app currently works best on macOS which is available in a cask, which has been documented on the [haveno installation wiki page](https://haveno.wiki/en/install-guide), the most reliable way to install is using the cask, please report any bugs if you find them on the issues section of this repo.

-**Note:** Haveno App is currently configured to use the stagenet (a test network) for at least the next 2 months.
-It is not intended for real-life trading.
+**Note:** Haveno App is currently configured to use the stagenet (a test network) for at least the next 1 more months.
+It is not intended for real-life trading. **DO NOT DESOSIT REAL XMR YET**, you can use a stagenet faucet, you can find a few of them just on google.

 ## Setup Your Desktop or Server